 Circulating tumor cells

-Stem cells are capable of self-renewing, hence they can survive throughout the host life-time.
+Stem cells are capable of self-renewing, hence they can survive throughout the host lifetime.
 This feature constitutes the rationale for stem cells to be the source of cancers.
 In the early 1960s, some studies showed that cancers are comprised of cells, which are vary in self-renewal capacity.
 So, they concluded that the origination of cancers may be several cells, named CTCs (30-33).
 Prostate cancer is composed of different cells and the histo-structure of prostate cancer in various stages is different as well.
 In early prostate cancers, both differentiated and undifferentiated cells can be observed, but the majority of cells are differentiated.
-In contrast to undifferentiated areas, cells, which are located in differentiated areas are positive for PSA and androgen receptor (AR).
+In contrast to undifferentiated areas, cells, which are located in differentiated areas are positive for PSA and androgen receptors (AR).
 For late stages of prostate cancers, undifferentiated areas are more prominent than differentiated areas (34-36).
 Metastatic lesions of prostate cancer have been assessed and interestingly, they have consisted of different cells similarly.
 Apart from heterogenicity in prostate cancer structure, heterogenicity in mutations and chromosol rearrangement has been detected (37, 38).

 CTCs can be detected through several methods, however, the main focus of most of the studies was toward reverse transcription-polymerase chain reaction (RT-PCR) and immunohistochemistry (IHC) (39, 40).
 Several extracellular markers, including, but not limited to, CD117/c-kit, CD133, CD44, α2β1 integrin/ α6 integrin have been evaluated.